 I was picked for the all-star team that would play in a tournament against other leagues.
 Somehow they left off my friend Alan Bellanca even though he had the third highest batting average.
 Since the Cardinals won the championship, their coaches ran the all-star team.
-They wanted to make Holland a pitcher, because he had a strong back, and they pitched Fischer even though he had a sore arm.
-I was called in to relieve him, but it was too late; and we lost.
+They wanted to make Holland a pitcher because he had a strong back; they even pitched Fischer even though he had a sore arm.
+I was called in to relieve him; but it was too late, and we lost.

 I started playing football with my family in the street.
 I joined the flag football league at Rustic Canyon Park.
 At first I was an end, but later I became a tailback.
 I would pass the ball to Mark Holmes at end, and he would run for a touchdown, like magic.
 Our coach taught me to spin around so that with my back turned I would either hand off to our running back Stuart Slavin or fake a hand-off and roll out to the right and then either pass or run, which really kept the defense off balance.